THIS DATE IN HISTORY: Nov. 30

 1977: Phil Esposito moves into second place behind Gordie Howe on the NHL's all-time goals list with a hat trick in the visiting New York Rangers' 4-0 victory against the St. Louis Blues.
 The three goals give Esposito 605 in his career, one more than Bobby Hull.

 1996: Mario Lemieux of the Pittsburgh Penguins becomes the ninth player in NHL history to reach 1,400 points when he scores a goal and has three assists in a 6-2 victory against the visiting Boston Bruins.
 Ron Francis sets up two second-period goals to become the ninth player to reach 900 assists.
+Lemieux's milestone comes one year to the day that he scores four goals in a 9-6 win at Boston.

-2005: Sergei Fedorov of the Columbus Blue Jackets becomes the first Russian born player to appear in 1,000 NHL games when he takes the ice for a 3-2 shootout win against the Minnesota Wild at Xcel Energy Center.
+2005: Sergei Fedorov of the Columbus Blue Jackets becomes the first Russia born player to appear in 1,000 NHL games when he takes the ice for a 3-2 shootout win against the Minnesota Wild at Xcel Energy Center.
 Fedorov finishes his NHL career with 1,179 points in 1,248 games played.

 2015: Henrik Lundqvist earns his 352nd NHL victory by making 33 saves in the Rangers' 4-3 win against the Carolina Hurricanes at Madison Square Garden.
-Lundqvist moves past Terry Sawchuk for the third-most wins by a goaltender with one franchise in NHL history.
+Lundqvist moves past Terry Sawchuk for the third-most wins by a goalie with one franchise in NHL history.

 2017: Daniel Sedin of the Vancouver Canucks has three points (one goal, two assists) in a 5-3 win against the Nashville Predators at Bridgestone Arena to become the 87th player in NHL history to reach 1,000 points.
 Point No. 1,000 comes on a second-period goal that's assisted by twin brother Henrik Sedin.
 Daniel reaches the milestone 315 days after Henrik.
 The Sedins become the only brothers in NHL history to each score 1,000 career points.